Small drones fly military missions in Ukraine

 "What the United States has been good about doing, our militaries, we've been bringing in civilian experts, we've been bringing in Silicon Valley, we've been bringing in smaller companies that didn't exist 10, 20 years ago.
 I don't think the Russians have that type of ability to act nimbly and bring in companies like that," said Ferguson.

 State authorities don't like to talk about security tactics, that includes drone mitigation.
-But sources tell FOX 7, several law enforcement agencies in Texas, like APD, currently have procedures on how to address drone attacks.
+But sources tell FOX 7, several law enforcement agencies in Texas, like the Austin Police Department, currently have procedures on how to address drone attacks.

 Enforcement was also limited when a federal judge struck down the Texas Privacy Law which restricted where drones could fly, last month.